omertafveez-2001/Interpretability-in-ML/README.md

 3. Discover novel insights from data.

 <br>
-This gave rise to novel architectures such as Sparse Autoencoders that are widely adopted in Deep Learning to uncover hidden realities of large neural networks.
+This gave rise to novel architectures, such as Sparse Autoencoders, which are widely adopted in Deep Learning to uncover the hidden realities of large neural networks.

 ### Tricking the Classifier
-Here I use a pre-trained ResNet18 that was pretrained using ImageNet to demonstrate how tricking a classifier can happen very easily by injecting small noise.
+Here, I use a pre-trained ResNet18 that was pretrained using ImageNet to demonstrate how tricking a classifier can happen very easily by injecting small noise.
 The idea is pretty simple. <br>
-Backpropogation is computed across all the layers in the model starting from the output *Y* to the first layer of the model.
-But what if we could compute gradient of the output w.r.t the input tensor. <br>
+Backpropagation is computed across all the layers in the model, starting from the output *Y* to the first layer of the model.
+But what if we could compute the gradient of the output with respect to the input tensor? <br>
-By cloning the input tensor (to avoid making changes to the original tensor) and enabling its gradient allows us to compute backpropogation using  `loss.backward` after computing loss between the target class and the output.
-Then we add noise to the gradient of the input tensor and add it to the tensor much like gradient update **EXCEPT** that we **ADD** it instead of subtracting it. <br>
+By cloning the input tensor (to avoid making changes to the original tensor) and enabling its gradient allows us to compute backpropagation using  `loss.backward` after computing loss between the target class and the output.
+Then we add noise to the gradient of the input tensor and add it to the tensor, much like gradient update **EXCEPT** that we **ADD** it instead of subtracting it. <br>

-Very important and subtle detain in gradient update is the '-' sign which indicates moving against direction of the gradient which points to the decrease in loss.
-Here instead of subtracting, we *add* the updated noised gradient to the input tensor.
-Apart from '+' sign, everything is same as the gradient update. <br>
+Very important and subtle detain in gradient update is the '-' sign, which indicates moving against the direction of the gradient, which points to the decrease in loss.
+Here, instead of subtracting, we *add* the updated noised gradient to the input tensor.
+Apart from the '+' sign, everything is the same as the gradient update. <br>

-We retrive the final tensor from the model after updating the tensor with noised injection after `x` number of steps such that noised input is passed to the model at each iteration to make sure it gets further away from the target class.
+We retrieve the final tensor from the model after updating the tensor with noisy injection after `x` number of steps, such that noisy input is passed to the model at each iteration to make sure it gets further away from the target class.

 <div style="display: flex; justify-content: space-around; align-items: center;">